simrb/help-gem/README.md

 ## RESCUE

-If you are a newbie in ruby or web, the following options is that tells you how to setup the environment step by step. assuming you have new operating system that had not installed anything or configuration environment about application of `Simrb`
+If you are a newbie in programming development, the following representation that tells you how to setup the environment step by step. assuming you have pure environment in your operating system that has not been installed anything or configured the application of `Simrb`

 ### Step 01, install ruby